GuangzhuoZhang/CRRE-YOLO/README.md

 This repository provides the official implementation and training scripts for our paper:
 **CRRE-YOLO: An Enhanced YOLOv11 Model with Efficient Local Attention and Multi-Scale Convolution for Rice Pest Detection** *(Submitted to Applied Sciences (MDPI), 2025)*
 ## 1. Overview This project implements the CRRE-YOLO model described in the paper.
-The
 repository contains the training script, configuration, and environment settings necessary to reproduce the experimental results reported in Section 2.3 (Experimental Platform and Parameter Settings) of the manuscript.